top of page

 Tip #6: Use Ratings as a Method to Organize

-The intended purpose of the song rating capability is obvious, but the rating capability can alternately be used as a way to visually identify the status of how song has been organized and integrated into your digital music library.
+The intended purpose of the song rating capability is obvious, but the rating capability can also be used as a way to visually identify the status and progress of how song has been organized and integrated into your digital music library.
 It can serve as a visual indication of whether the song is part of a playlist or not, and what type of playlist.
-The following is the rating methodology that I use as a way to organize my Apple Music app library (i.e. the former iTunes) on macOS.
+The following is an example rating methodology that could be utilized.

-★★★ Three Star: The song is part of playlist dedicated to that specific artist (i.e. a greatest hits playlist)
+The song is part of a playlist dedicated to that specific artist (i.e. a greatest hits playlist)

-★★★★★ Five Star: The song is part of one or more custom playlists, such a theme oriented playlists, etc.
+The song is part of one or more curated playlists, such a theme oriented playlists, etc.

-This rating system that I use directly relates to the playlist structure outlined in the previous tip, and note that the ratings are progressive.
-If you are organizing from scratch, you would start out by creating playlists for entire albums, and you would rate those songs two stars.
-Then you would create a playlist for each artist, where you would likely use selected songs from those albums, and would rate those three stars.
-At this point, you could look at all songs in library, and via the ratings you could visually identify which songs are on an album playlist (i.e. two stars) and which ones are also on the artist playlist (i.e. three stars).
+Note how this example rating system directly corresponds to the playlist structure outlined in the previous tip, and note how the ratings are progressive.
+If you are organizing from scratch, you could start out by creating playlists for entire albums, and you would rate those songs two stars.
+At this point, you could look at all songs in library and via the ratings, you could visually identify which songs are on an album playlist (i.e. two stars).
 Once you reach this point, the progression simply builds from there.
-If you buy a new song or album, simply apply the ratings progressively, as you add it to each playlist type.

 Tip #7: Use a Temporary Genre for New Purchases